IBM/ubiquity/ibm-spectrum-scale.md

 * [Volume Creation Options](#supported-volume-creation-options)
 * [Spectrum Scale Accessibility](#ubiquity-service-access-to-ibm-spectrum-scale-cli)

+**Note : Ubiquity with IBM Spectrum Scale is currently only for testing purposes.
+Only Ubiquity with IBM block storage is officially supported as mentioned in the [README](README.md).**

 ## Introduction

 With IBM Spectrum Scale, containers can have shared file system access to any number of containers from small clusters of a few hosts up to very large clusters with thousands of hosts.